404missinglink/Pix4D-ArchScan/story.md

 **Note for H100:**
 If you have access to an NVIDIA H100 machine, you can run inference and use our finetuned model for significantly better results.
 Check out our repository:
 [https://github.com/404missinglink/Pix4D-ArchScan/tree/UI_Finetune](https://github.com/404missinglink/Pix4D-ArchScan/tree/UI_Finetune)

-This version includes our latest improvements and optimizations for high-performance hardware, allowing you to leverage the full potential of ARCHSCAN.